strapi/documentation/docs/developer-docs/latest/development/backend-customization/controllers.md

 - with the [interactive CLI command `strapi generate`](/developer-docs/latest/developer-resources/cli/CLI.md#strapi-generate)
 <!-- TODO: update CLI documentation with the new interactive `strapi generate` -->
-- or manually by creating a JavaScript file in the appropriate folder (see [project structure](/developer-docs/latest/setup-deployment-guides/file-structure.md)):
+- or manually by creating a JavaScript file:
-  - `./src/api/[api-name]/controllers/` for API controllers
+  - in `./src/api/[api-name]/controllers/` for API controllers (this location matters as controllers are auto-loaded by Strapi from there)
-  - or `./src/plugins/[plugin-name]/controllers/` for [plugin controllers](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#controllers).
+  - or in a folder like `./src/plugins/[plugin-name]/controllers/` for , though they can be created elsewhere as long as the plugin interface is properly exported in the `strapi-server.js` file (see [Server API for Plugins documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md))

 ```js
 // path: ./src/api/[api-name]/controllers/my-controller.js